White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Colored stones (rubies, sapphires, emeralds):

-- Excellent: Rose gold (rubies in rose - stunning combo!)
+- Excellent: Rose (rubies in rose - stunning combo!)

 Pearls: